OP-TEE/build/docs/hikey.md

 ```

 The `make flash` step will tell you how you should set the jumpers on the board
 and how to flash the device.
+There have been reports of some boards stalling or
+getting stuck in `make flash` when flashing `SYSTEM_IMG`, i.e. the command does
+not complete after more than 5 minutes.
+If that happens, please try running
+`make recovery` instead.

 Now you can boot up the device, note that the **up-to-date** OP-TEE normal world
 binaries still hasn't been put on the device at this stage.
 So by now you're